 Single sign-on (SSO) and cross-domain single sign-on (CDSSO) are core features of AM.
 Once you have set up AM, you protect as many applications in the network domain as you want.
-Simply install policy agents for the additional servers, and add policies for the resources served by the applications.
+Simply install web or Java agents for the additional servers, and add policies for the resources served by the applications.
 Users can authenticate to start a session on any site in the domain and stay authenticated for all sites in the domain without needing to log in again (unless the session ends, or unless a policy requires stronger authentication.

 Many organizations manage more than one domain.
 When you have multiple distinct domains in a single organization, cookies set in one domain are not returned to servers in another domain.
 In many organizations, sub-domains are controlled independently.
 These domains need to be protected from surreptitious takeovers like session cookie hijacking.
-AM's CDSSO provides a safe mechanism for your AM servers in one domain to work with policy agents from other domains, while allowing users to sign-on once across many domains without needing to reauthenticate.
+AM's CDSSO provides a safe mechanism for your AM servers in one domain to work with web or Java agents from other domains, while allowing users to sign-on once across many domains without needing to reauthenticate.
 CDSSO allows users to sign on in one of your domains and not have to sign on again when they visit another of your domains.